MrYossu/PixataBlank/README.md

 That should be enough to give you a working app!

+If you don't log in, and click the Authed link in the side bar, you'll get sent to the log in page.
+If you are logged in, you'll see the (somewhat empty) page.

 If you find any problems with this, or have any suggestions for improvements, please open a new issue.

 ## Things to do/investigate